Skip to content

 Quality of Fragrance Oils

 Choose high-quality fragrance oils specifically formulated for candle-making.
-Ensure they are suitable for your candle waxOpens in a new tab. and provide an excellent scent throw.
+Ensure they are suitable for your candle wax and provide an excellent scent throw.

 Proper Measurement and Testing